 There are so many breathtaking Israel beaches to discover.
-Are you wondering which one to choose today?
+Are you wondering which one to visit today?

 Israel is blessed with one hundred official beaches and many more undeclared beaches.
 The beaches run along four vastly different coastlines.

 4. And along the Red Sea in the southern tip of Israel -

 There is such a variety of Israel beaches.
 They can be sandy, grassy or pebbled; secluded or fashionable, family-oriented or popular with surfers.
 We love them all!

 But since we have to choose, here is our list of the top 10 best Israel beaches.